idfy-io/docs/signature/attachments-and-dialogs/attachments.md

 * The fileName must include the .pdf extension
 * The data property must be a base64 encoded valid pdf

+###### Hint:

+If you only want some of the signers to retrieve an attachment; specify which in the signers property which is sat to null in the example above.
+The data type is a list with the signer id's you want to include.

 ### Step 3 - Result